 How ChatGPT Search Actually Finds Sources

-Here is where most articles state something OpenAI has not confirmed.
+Here is where most articles overstate something.
 The common claim is that ChatGPT search runs entirely on the Bing index.
-OpenAI's own announcement of ChatGPT search says only that it draws on "third-party search providers, as well as content provided directly by our partners."
-It does not name Bing.
-Bing involvement is widely reported and plausible, but treat it as reported, not as an OpenAI-confirmed fact, and do not build a strategy that depends on a single named index.
+OpenAI's own announcement of ChatGPT search says only that it draws on "third-party search providers, as well as content provided directly by our partners," and OpenAI's help docs confirm that search queries may be shared with the Bing search engine as one of those providers.
+What OpenAI has never said is that ChatGPT runs entirely on Bing; it blends providers with its own crawl.
+So Bing matters, but do not build a strategy that depends on a single named index.

-What OpenAI does state plainly is more useful: any website or publisher can choose to appear in ChatGPT search, and ChatGPT shows a Sources panel listing the references behind an answer.
+What OpenAI does state plainly is more useful: any website or publisher can choose to appear in ChatGPT search, and ChatGPT shows a Sources panel listing the references behind an answer (for the anatomy of those citations and why they are often wrong, see how ChatGPT cites sources).
 There are also direct publisher partnerships.
-OpenAI's announcement named launch partners including the Associated Press, Reuters, Axel Springer, Le Monde, Condé Nast, and the Financial Times.
+OpenAI's announcement named publisher partners including the Associated Press, Reuters, Axel Springer, Le Monde, Condé Nast, and the Financial Times.
 But you do not need a partnership to be eligible.
 Eligibility comes down to being crawlable and useful.

 For most brands, no. The named partnerships are deals struck with large news organizations, not a ranking lever you can pull.
 They matter as context, because partner content is one of the two source types OpenAI explicitly says it draws on, so a partner's pages may carry weight that an unaffiliated site does not.
 But the actionable takeaway is the opposite of "go get a partnership."
 It is that the second source type, ordinary crawlable web pages surfaced through third-party search providers, is the path open to everyone.
 Optimize for that path.
 The partner roster is a reminder that ChatGPT blends licensed and open sources, not an invitation to negotiate a license.